darinwilson/tweetformat.js/README.md

 #Customizing

-As shown above, CSS classes are added for each of the added tags.
-By default, the classes are prefixed with "tf", but you can supply your prefix as an optional parameter to formatTweet:
+As shown above, CSS classes are included in each of the added tags.
+By default, the classes are prefixed with "tf", but you can supply your own prefix as an optional parameter to formatTweet:

     TweetFormatter.formatTweet("Just a #hashtag", "myprefix")